Search

 Photo from around 1900.

 Prvi od mnogih značajnih brodograditelja - Hrvata u Americi bio je Stjepan Babare iz Starigrada.
-Prvo brodogradilište osnovao je koncem godine 1890, a već 1913. sa sinovima Georgeom i Mickom proizvodi po jedan brod u dva dana.
+Prvo brodogradilište osnovao je koncem godine 1890, a već 1913. sa sinovima Georgeom i Nickom proizvodi po jedan brod u dva dana.
 Tko je radio kod Babare u Tacomi, smatran je majstorom toga zanata.

 The first notable Croat shipbuilder in U.S. was Stephen Babare from Starigrad.
-Stephen founded his first shipyard in the late 1890's with his sons George and Mick.
+Stephen founded his first shipyard in the late 1890's with his sons George and Nick.
 By 1913 in their shipyard they produced one ship in two days.
 Anyone working at the Babare shipyard in Tacoma was considered to be a master of this craft.

 Votive Chapel of Our Lady of Bistrica, photo by Vladimir Novak